Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

   name: "Holonomic Drive",
   image: image("brainstorm-drive-configurations/HolonomicDrive.excalidraw.svg"),
   description: [
-    Holonomic drive allows a robot to move in any direction independently of its orientation, offering full omnidirectional movement.
+    Holonomic drive is a drivetrain configuration that allows a robot to move in any direction independently of its orientation, offering full omnidirectional movement.
 This is achieved by placing omni-wheels at an angle, which can be controlled individually to move the robot forward, backward, sideways, and diagonally without needing to turn first.
   ],
   pros: [
     - Greatest maneuverability (8/omni-directional movement)